searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 **Requirements** [Synced with Server]
 - Resources required to build the prefab.
 Formatted as: itemID,amount;itemID,amount where itemID is the in-game identifier for the resource and amount is an integer.
 You can find itemID on Valheim Wiki or on this [link](https://valheim-modding.github.io/Jotunn/data/objects/item-list.html).
 Example: Requirements = Wood,5;Stone,2 would mean the prefab requires 5 wood and 2 stone to build.
   - Default value:

 **PlacementPatch** [Synced with Server]
 - Set to true to enable collision patching during placement of the piece.
 Recommended to try this if the piece is not appearing when attempting to place it.
 (If enabling the placement patch via this setting fixes the issue please open an issue on Github letting me know so I can make sure the collision patch is always applied to this piece.)
     - Acceptable values: False, True
     - Default value: false
-  - *Note:* this setting is not available on prefabs that I have already made custom placement patches for.
+    - *Note:* this setting is not available on some prefabs because it needs to always be true.

 ### Default Prefab Configuration
 The mod has a default configuration that enables ~100 new pieces by default.
 The configuration settings for these pieces are intended to provide a reasonable balance and ensure that someone playing with the mod will only unlock various build pieces after encountering them in the world.
 As the default settings are based on my preferences and not yours, you are of course able to change these default configurations however you please.